 It is also important to highlight that not all people are affected by acetaldehyde equally.
 A large proportion of the world’s population possess a genetic deficiency in an enzyme called ALDH2 that reduces their ability to break down this toxin.
 This deficiency is apparent if a person gets a red face when they drink alcohol and is most common in people of Asian origin.

 The purpose of this article is to raise awareness about acetaldehyde and critique the various methods people are currently using to help their body break it down.
+One method that we advocate is taking Asian glow pills.

 What is Acetaldehyde?